 BIOL 205 INTRODUCTORY MICROBIOLOGY (3-2-4)(F,S,SU).
 A survey of microbial diversity, structure, function, and metabolism; principles of microbial control; host-parasite relationships; immunology; and medically important microorganisms.
 No longer serves as a prerequisite for upper-division biology courses.
 PREREQ: CHEM 101, 101L or CHEM 111, 111L, and BIOL 227-228 or BIOL 191-192.

-BIOL 227 HUMAN ANATOMY AND PHYSIOLOGY I (3-3-4)(F,S,SU).
+BIOL 227 HUMAN ANATOMY AND PHYSIOLOGY I (3-3-4)(F,S,SU)(FN).
 The first in a two-semester sequence for students whose career objectives require a thorough study of human anatomy and physiology.
 This course covers basic chemistry, cell biology, and histology, as well as the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems.
 This course emphasizes the ability to apply knowledge and methods of scientific inquiry to think critically about and solve problems about the structure and function of the human body.
-Prior or concurrent enrollment in HLTHST 101 and CHEM 101 is recommended.
+Prior or concurrent enrollment in HLTH 101 and CHEM 101 is recommended.

 BIOL 228 HUMAN ANATOMY AND PHYSIOLOGY II (3-3-4)(F,S,SU).
 The second in a two semester sequence for students whose career objectives require a thorough study of human anatomy and physiology.
 This course covers the cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems as well as metabolism.
-Prior or concurrent enrollment in HLTHST 101 and CHEM 101 is recommended.
+Prior or concurrent enrollment in HLTH 101 and CHEM 101 is recommended.
 PREREQ: BIOL 227.

 BIOL 281 RESEARCH IN THE BIOLOGICAL SCIENCES (1-0-1)(F,S).
 Seminars by biologists on a wide range of subjects.
 Students will attend seminars, write summaries, and search for relevant literature.
 (Pass/Fail.)
 May be repeated once for credit.